aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/loading-saving-and-converting/save-a-visio-drawing/_index.md

 #### **Use of the Diagram Save Options**
 The code below shows how to set save options before saving a document to Visio format.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseDiagramSaveOptions-UseDiagramSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseDiagramSaveOptions-UseDiagramSaveOptions.cs" >}}

 #### **Use of the PDF Save Options**
 The code below shows how to set save options before saving a document to a PDF format.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UsePDFSaveOptions-UsePDFSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UsePDFSaveOptions-UsePDFSaveOptions.cs" >}}

 #### **Use of the HTML Save Options**
 The code below shows how to set save options before saving a document to HTML file format.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseHTMLSaveOptions-UseHTMLSaveOptions.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-VisioSaveOptions-UseHTMLSaveOptions-UseHTMLSaveOptions.cs" >}}